Maricunga Lithium Resource Expansion and Finance Activities Update

 - Finance process will continue in coming months, with the Mitsui agreement announced on May 15 for Off-Take and Funding of the Stage One serving as a solid base.

-- Review and certification processes initiated for ESG protocols.
-Proposals from specialised advisors are expected during Q3 to review all project information along with carbon footprint metrics.
+Review and certification processes initiated for ESG protocols.
+Proposals from specialised advisors are expected during Q3 to review all project information along with carbon footprint

-- The Company intends to host a webinar on the Monday 12 July at 10:30am AEST.
-Details for this event, are below.

-SYDNEY, Australia, July 08, 2021 (GLOBE NEWSWIRE) -- Lithium Power International Limited (ASX: LPI) (“LPI” or the “Company”) is pleased to provide an update on the Resource Expansion and Finance activities of its Maricunga Lithium Brine Project in Chile.

 As announced on 27 January 2021, the Company commenced additional exploration at the Maricunga Salar as part of the updated DFS for its Stage One Project with the aim of expanding the current Measured + Indicated (M+I) resource.
 This currently is measured from near surface to 200m depth, but recent drilling will also include the interval between 200m and 400m.